SE-UP/joss-repo-miner/README.md

 joss-repo-miner --status published --max-pages-published 2 --out results/published_sample.csv
 ```

+Before running the scripts to get all published repositories make sure you have your github token in .env How to do it.

 To run it on all pages (all issues) use the following command
 ```
 joss-repo-miner --status accepted published --out results/joss_all.csv